Article

 How do I decide which topics to tackle in the learning process?
 Through meditation and yoga, I calm my mind and activate my subconscious mind.
 Guidance emerges subtly; one has to listen inward.
 The next step is to put a plan in place and follow through with conviction and perseverance.
 Four years ago, I decided to combine clinical science with data science and databases, so I started to draw a plan of which courses I should take.

 As a result, I have immersed myself in different IT segments.
 Some in great detail through certified courses, e.g., object-oriented programming with C#, data analysis with Python, and the Structured Query Language SQL for databases.
-Others include ubiquitous IT knowledge such as acquaintance with Cloud, Agile, and website development.
+Others include widely used IT skills, such as familiarity with cloud computing, agile methods, and website development.
 I just started to explore how to erect a static website and place it in Microsoft's cloud solution Azure, for minimal cost.

 Little steps that get me closer to where I want to be.